 Reporting Metered Component Usage

 As depicted in the metered example above, you record the amount your subscriber consumes as units.
-At the end of the billing period, Chargify will bill your customer for the total number of units reported.
+At the end of the billing period, Advanced Billing will bill your customer for the total number of units reported.
 We will reset the component count to zero and the whole process starts over for the new billing period.
 The first time you record usage on a subscription the price point will get locked in, ensuring the usage is billed at that same price point in the future (unless you manually change the price point).

 You can report metered usage in the application by navigating to a subscription and selecting the “Components (Line-Items)” tab.
 This will display a list of all the available components.